JasonKarle/rpi_weather/README.md

-# Raspberry Pi Local Weather and Time
+# Raspberry Pi Weather Project: Local Weather and Time

 This is the core program enabling the local weather and date and time to be read for a location and parsed.
 This is intended to provide